2025-2026 Academic Catalog

 If these requirements are not met, you will be asked to leave the School of Neuroscience.

 Student must complete a minimum of 120 credit hours with an overall GPA of 2.0 and a minimum in-major GPA of 2.0.
-For purposes of GPA computation, courses IN-MAJOR will include Core requirements, Major requirements, Restricted Electives, BIOL 1105 Principles of Biology, BIOL 1106 Principles of Biology, BIOL 1115 Principles of Biology Laboratory, BIOL 1116 Principles of Biology Laboratory, and MATH 1025 Elementary Calculus-MATH 1026 Elementary Calculus.
+For purposes of GPA computation, courses in-major will include Core requirements, Major requirements, Restricted Electives, BIOL 1105 Principles of Biology, BIOL 1106 Principles of Biology, MATH 1025 Elementary Calculus, and PSYC 1004 Introductory Psychology.

-The School of Neuroscience offers majors in Cognitive and Behavioral Neuroscience, Clinical Neuroscience, Computational and Systems Neuroscience, and Experimental Neuroscience.
+The School of Neuroscience offers majors in Clinical Neuroscience, Cognitive and Behavioral Neuroscience, Computational and Systems Neuroscience, and general Neuroscience.
 Courses for these majors overlap slightly.
 Therefore, students may not pursue multiple majors within the School.

 This check sheet contains courses that have at least one prerequisite that may not be included as part of this degree.
 Please see your advisor or consult the Undergraduate Course Catalog for more information.